lagranovskiy/timetracker-server/doc/getItRun.md

 ## Configure application properties

-Environment Variable  | Default value if nothing set
+Environment Variable  | Default value if nothing set | Deescription
 ------------- | -------------
 HOST  | 'localhost' | host to bind to
 PORT  | 8484 | Port for the http webserver to listen for